vicenteherrera/kubernetes_tutorial/docs/02_setup_az_sp.md

 ### Alternative: Use the Service Principal to provision infrastructure instead of Azure CLI

-You could use the identity of the Service Principal to provision the whole infrastructure with Terraforn.
+You could use the identity of the Service Principal to provision the whole infrastructure with Terraform.
-If you set up the following environment variables, Terraform will use that identity instead of the Azure CLI logged in user.
+If you set up the following environment variables, Terraform will use that identity instead of the Azure CLI logged-in user.

 ```bash
 ARM_CLIENT_ID=$(az keyvault secret show --name "spId" --vault-name "SysTest-Vault" --query value -o tsv)